 - Canned pumpkin puree: Use pure pumpkin, not pumpkin pie filling, which already contains sugar and spices.

-- Double or heavy cream: Creates a smooth, custardy filling.
-Evaporated milk also works if you need a lighter option.
+- Double or heavy cream: Gives the filling a rich, silky texture.
+Evaporated milk works too if preferred.

-- Spices: You can use individual spices or replace them with 2 to 3 teaspoons of pumpkin pie spice for convenience.
+- Spices: You can use the individual spices listed or swap them for pumpkin pie spice for convenience.

 The printable recipe card with the full list of ingredients, their measurements, and instructions can be found at the bottom of this post.